History of Korean idols: 1996–2002: First-generation idols

 The first-generation idol groups were mostly formed by SM Entertainment, which had a focus on mysterious images, and DSP Media, which had a focus on realistic images.
 The two were known to have a rivalry with each other.
 Boy groups such as SM's H.O.T. and DSP's Sechs Kies arose, both of which made their debuts with songs about social criticism and became popular for their rhythmical dance music.
-SHINHWA maintained the group's identity with its masculine visual appeal and strong audience reception, while g.o.d built a friendly image by appearing on entertainment shows and producing songs that many generations could relate to.
+Shinhwa maintained the group's identity with their masculine visual appeal and strong audience reception, while g.o.d built a friendly image by appearing on entertainment shows and producing songs that many generations could relate to.
 Meanwhile, girl groups such as SM's S.E.S. and DSP's Fin.K.L. maintained a cute and pure girl image for the band.
-Later, S.E.S displayed an unrealistic and mysterious image, and Fin.K.L displayed a friendly image for the band members.
-Baby V.O.X and DIVA had become popular for their strong female image as well.
+Later, S.E.S displayed a mysterious image, and Fin.K.L displayed a friendly image for the band members.
+Baby V.O.X and Diva had become popular for their strong female image as well.

 First-generation idols lost popularity in the 2000s.
 They often lip-synced as they performed with a focus on choreography, and most of the audience recognised that the songs heavily relied on digital techniques to correct the vocals of the idol singers.
 As a result, many people began to question the authenticity and competency of the singers.
 In addition, a series of controversies had erupted in contracts with idol members and adjustment of profits, and the idol-training system relied on terrestrial broadcasting while the music market was being converted into digital centres.
 Eventually, idol groups were disbanded, such as Sechs Kies in 2000, H.O.T. in 2001, S.E.S. in 2002, and Fin.K.L declaring a halt to team activities in 2002.